Foster City Exotic Pet Sitter

 Do you come to Foster City?
 I see you're based in San Francisco.

 Yes.
-Foster City is part of our Peninsula service area, and our team of exotic pet specialists travels out across Highway 92 regularly for in-home visits.
-Because we coordinate multiple Peninsula households on any given day, scheduling can be tight around holidays and summer travel peaks — we recommend reaching out at least two weeks in advance, and earlier if your trip falls over Thanksgiving, winter holidays, or summer conference season.
-A travel surcharge applies and depends on your specific Foster City location and our specialists' availability.
+Our team of exotic pet caretakers travels from San Francisco to Foster City across Highway 92 for in-home visits.
+Scheduling can be tight around holidays and summer travel peaks — we recommend reaching out at least two weeks in advance, and earlier if your trip falls over Thanksgiving, winter holidays, or summer conference season.
+A travel surcharge applies and depends on your specific Foster City location and our caretakers' availability.

 My HOA requires key/code sign-ins — can your team handle condo access?

 Absolutely.
 A significant portion of Foster City housing is condo or townhome stock with gated entries, fob access, garage codes, and concierge desks — this is our normal operating environment.
 During the meet-and-greet we document everything: building sign-in protocol, gate codes, elevator fobs, visitor parking rules, and package handling.
-Our specialists carry multiple clients' access credentials in a secured system and never leave keys or codes in unsecured locations.
+Our caretakers store all access credentials in a secured system and never leave keys or codes in unsecured locations.
 If your HOA requires our team to be added to an approved visitors list, just let us know during the meet-and-greet and we'll provide the necessary info.

 Can you accommodate our frequent work travel schedule?

-This is one of the most common asks we get from Foster City clients, and yes — frequent, predictable travel is actually easier for us to plan around than one-off trips.
-Many of our Peninsula households have us on a recurring basis: standing twice-a-day visits during conference weeks, a lighter once-daily cadence during shorter trips, and boarding at our SF location for longer travel when that makes more sense.
-Once you're an established client, rebooking is quick, and your pet's care plan, meds, and preferences are already on file so there's no ramp-up each trip.
+This is one of the most common asks we get from Foster City pet parents, and yes — frequent, predictable travel is actually easier for us to plan around than one-off trips.
+We can set up a recurring schedule: standing twice-a-day visits during conference weeks, a lighter once-daily cadence during shorter trips, and boarding in our team's SF homes for longer travel when that makes more sense.
+After your first trip with us, rebooking is quick, and your pet's care plan, meds, and preferences are already on file so there's no ramp-up each time.

 Do you know local Peninsula exotic vets if something goes wrong?